-- Inflammation of the sinuses may decrease the ability for the mucus to drain, increasing pressure within the sinus, leading to the sinus headache.
-Common causes include allergies or colds.
+- Inflammation of the sinuses may decrease the ability for the mucus to drain, increasing pressure within the sinuses and leading to a sinus headache.
+Common causes of inflammation include allergies or colds.

-- Diagnosis is often based on history and physical examination.
-Blood testing and X-rays are often not required.
+- Diagnosis of sinus headache is often based on history and physical examination.
+Blood testing and X-rays are usually not required.

 What are the sinuses?

 Sinuses of the face are cavities or spaces within the bones that help humidify air and secrete mucus to help with air filtration.
-Additionally, they contribute to the strength of the skull and its ability to resist trauma and allow more resonance in the voice.
+Additionally, they contribute to the strength of the skull and its ability to resist trauma.
+The sinus cavities also allow more resonance to be added to the voice.

 - Frontal sinus: located above the eyes within the frontal bone of the skull